 Windows-based IdP Server:

-1. Ensure the system clock is synchronised with an accurate time server
+1. Ensure the system clock is synchronized with an accurate time server

 Check the accuracy system clock against your time server with this command; the "Phase Offset" value should be a small fraction of a second: